How Often Should You Wash Your Dog? A 2026 Guide by Coat Type

 If you’ve ever wondered whether you’re washing your dog too often—or not often enough—you’re not alone.
 The answer isn’t the same for every dog.
 A Poodle’s grooming needs are vastly different from a Labrador’s, and washing frequency can impact your dog’s skin health, coat condition, and overall comfort.

-The RSPCA Australia recommends tailoring your dog’s grooming schedule to their specific coat type and lifestyle.
+The RSPCA Australia recommends changing your dog’s grooming schedule based on their coat type and activity level.
 Here’s a breakdown:

 Wool/OodlePoodle, Cavoodle, Spoodle, GroodleEvery 4-6 weeksOnly if dirty between grooms